-Senior Public Involvement Officer Sophie Jones was recently interviewed by Emma Yhnell for Health and Care Research Wales for their latest Where Would We Be Without Research? podcast.
-She discussed how she’s helped with research since she was 14 and the opportunities ALPHA has provided
+Senior Public Involvement Officer Sophie Jones was recently interview by Emma Yhnell for Health and Care Research Wales for their latest Where Would We Be Without Research? podcast.
+She discussed how she’s helped with research since she was 14 and the opportunities ALPHA has provided.

 Since she was 14 years old, Sophie Jones, from Caerphilly, has helped develop vital health and social care research in Wales.
 Now, she leads the same youth group she became part of over 10 years ago and supports young people to get their voices heard.

 The group, called ALPHA, aims to change public health policy by getting young people involved from the start of a research project.

 From an early age, Sophie was interested in changing policy and practice and joined ALPHA to make a difference.